open5e/open5e/source/monsters/tome-of-beasts/C/cambium.rst

   the end of each of its turns to shrug off the flux before the duration ends.

-  **Melancholic Flux:** The target is incapacitated for 1d4 rounds and slowed (as the spell) for 3d6 rounds.
+  **Melancholic Flux:** The target is :ref:`srd:incapacitated` for 1d4 rounds and slowed (as :ref:`srd:slow`) for 3d6 rounds.
 The target can repeat the saving throw at the end of each of its turns to shrug off the flux before the duration ends.

   **Phlegmatic Flux:** A successful DC 18 Constitution saving throw negates this effect.
-A failed saving throw means the target gains one level of exhaustion which lasts for 3d6 rounds.
+A failed saving throw means the target gains one level of :ref:`srd:exhaustion` which lasts for 3d6 rounds.